raqcoss/ML-water/README.md

 # ML-water
-Repository that predicts water quality of unclassified areas in Mexico, at municipality
+Repository that predicts water quality of unclassified areas in Mexico, at municipality level